rhiskey/rhiskey/README.md

 ### Greetings 👋

-I am a seasoned game development tutor and the developer behind Cosmo Engine, an innovative game engine designed to enhance the creative process for developers.
+Seasoned game development tutor and the developer behind Cosmo Engine, an innovative game engine designed to enhance the creative process for developers.
-With years of experience in the field, I am passionate about empowering others in game design and development, providing in-depth guidance and support to aspiring creators.
+With years of experience in the field, we at CyberKoala passionate about empowering others in game design and development, providing in-depth guidance and support to aspiring creators.
-I also authored the book ['Advanced Multiplayer Game Development with Unreal Engine 5'](https://books2read.com/cyberkoala), where I delve into cutting-edge techniques for building multiplayer experiences.
-My goal is to inspire and equip the next generation of game developers with the tools and knowledge they need to succeed.
+We also published the book ['Advanced Multiplayer Game Development with Unreal Engine 5'](https://books2read.com/cyberkoala), where we delve into cutting-edge techniques for building multiplayer experiences.
+Our goal is to inspire and equip the next generation of game developers with the tools and knowledge they need to succeed.

 Check out our latest YouTube tutorial series here [@CooldayTutorials [RU]](https://www.youtube.com/@CooldayTutorials)